ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

 - We can visit `http://<public-node-ip>:<node-port>` and access the application.
 Pay attention to load balancing.
 Note: Do not forget to open the Port `<node-port>` in the security group of your node instance.

-- We can also define NodePort via adding nodePort number to service yaml file.
+- We can also define NodePort by adding a nodePort number to the service YAML file.
 Check the below.

 ```yaml
 apiVersion: v1